Diegovsky/wayland-tools/README.md

 # Wayland Tools
 A collection of tools for inspecting and debugging wayland compositors.
-Currently, there is only one tool, wayland-globals, but feel free to open a PR or suggest a new one :)
+Currently, there are only two programs, but feel free to open a PR or suggest more :)

 # Table of Contents
 - [Wayland Tools](#wayland-tools)